testing-library/react-hooks-testing-library/docs/api-reference.md

 providers from `React.createContext` for the hook to access with `useContext`. `initialProps` and props subsequently set by `rerender` will be provided to the wrapper.

+### `customRender`

+Render a custom component use a hook result.
+This is usually used to get a dom ref.

 ## `renderHook` Result

 The `renderHook` function returns an object that has the following properties: